parse-community/docs/_includes/rest/files.md

 ## Uploading Files

 To upload a file to Parse, send a POST request to the files URL, postfixed with the name of the file.
 The request must contain the `Content-Type` header associated with the file.
 Keep in mind that files are limited to 10 megabytes.
-Here's a simple example that'll create a filenamed `hello.txt` containing a string:
+Here's a simple example that'll create a file named `hello.txt` containing a string:

 <div class="language-toggle">
 <pre><code class="bash">